Lots of you had questions. Here's the why behind the FlyRank Internship, plus a live Q&A. Read the post (opens in a new tab).

 Review

-Async review on contracts, data flow, validation, and failure modes.
+Async review on contracts, eval evidence, grounding, and failure modes.

 Good fit